Free · Fast · Privacy-first

 School account setup

-A parent helping a 7-year-old set up their school learning platform account generates a 3-word passphrase.
-The child practises typing it until they remember it, and the parent records it in the family password manager as a backup.
+A parent helping a seven year old set up their first school learning platform account generates a three word passphrase together at the family kitchen table.
+The child practices typing it on the school issued tablet until they can do it without looking, draws a small picture connecting the three words to lodge them in memory, and the parent records the passphrase in the family password manager as a recovery backup for the inevitable day the child forgets it.

 Gaming profile for a 12-year-old